 AT Sept.
 11, 1891 – T. J. Farmer to open a new market in Barnard’s Building on Post Office Ave.
 A fish market.

 It should be noted that this dirt lane running from Main St. to Bartlet St. was first referred to as Barnard Court.
-This reference as Post Office Avenue is the first time it was used for this location.
+Then referenced as Post Office Avenue, the first time it was used for this location.
 The Post Office was located in the Town House at this time.
 In 1896 it was moved to the new Musgrove Building in Elm Sq. and occupied the rear portion of the building.
 The road now called Post Office Ave., a block away to the north, was then used to gain entrance off the south side of the Musgrove building.
 The main entrance was through the arched center entrance facing Elm Sq.
+This street then became Barnard St.

 Sept.
 9, 1892 AT - H. F. Chase has a novel sign over his shop door in the shape of the representation of a large bicycle wheel.